Mean field games with common noise and degenerate idiosyncratic noise: Introduction

-We investigate a notion of weak solution for the following stochastic Mean Field Games (MFG) system \be \left\{ \right. \ee which describes a differential game with infinitely many small players subject to a common noise $W$ with constant intensity $\beta > 0$ and an inhomogeneous idiosyncratic noise, the latter leading to the terms involving the possibly degenerate diffusion matrix $a$.
-The system consists of a backwards stochastic Hamilton-Jacobi-Bellman (HJB for short) equation satisfied by the value function $u$ of a typical player, and a forward Focker-Plank (FP for short) describing the evolution of the population density $m$.
-The third unknown, the $\RR^d$-valued map $v$ in the backwards HJB equation, ensures that $u$ is adapted to the filtration generated by the common noise $W$.
-The Hamiltonian $H: [0,T] \times \R^d\times \R^d\times \mathcal P(\R^d)\to \R$ (where $\mathcal P(\R^d)$ is the set of Borel probability measures on $\R^d$) is continuous and convex in the gradient variable, the map $ a:[0,T] \times \R^d\to \R^{d\times d}$ is continuous with values in the set of symmetric nonnegative matrices, and $ G:\R^d\times \mathcal P(\R^d)$ is the terminal cost.
-More precise assumptions are listed later. \vs
+which describes a differential game with infinitely many small players subject to a common noise, more precisely a Wiener process $W$ with constant volatility $\beta > 0$, and an inhomogeneous idiosyncratic noise, the latter leading to the terms involving the possibly degenerate diffusion matrix $a$.
+The system consists of a backward stochastic Hamilton-Jacobi-Bellman (HJB) equation satisfied by the value function $u$ of a typical player, and a forward Fokker-Plank (FP) describing the evolution of the population density $m$.
+The third unknown, the $\RR^d$-valued map $v$ in the backward HJB equation, ensures that $u$ is adapted to the filtration generated by the common noise $W$.
+The Hamiltonian $H: [0,T] \times \R^d\times \R^d\times \mathcal P(\R^d)\to \R$ (where $\mathcal P(\R^d)$ is the set of Borel probability measures on $\R^d$) is continuous and convex in the gradient variable, the map $ a:[0,T] \times \R^d \times \mcl P(\RR^d) \to \R^{d\times d}$ is continuous with values in the set of symmetric nonnegative matrices, and $ G:\R^d\times \mathcal P(\R^d)$ is the terminal cost.
+More precise assumptions are listed later.

 In \cite{CDLL}, Cardaliaguet, Delarue, Lasry and Lions proved the existence and uniqueness of classical solutions of \eqref{e.MFGstoch} set on the torus for a nondegenerate matrix $a$, $H$ with a separated dependence on $Du$ and $m$, and strictly monotone coupling functions.
-Cardaliaguet and Souganidis considered in \cite{CSmfg} the first-order version of \eqref{e.MFGstoch} set in the whole space when there is no idiosyncratic noise, that is, $a \equiv 0$ and $\beta > 0$. \vs
+Cardaliaguet and Souganidis considered in \cite{CSmfg} the first-order version of \eqref{e.MFGstoch} set in the whole space when there is no idiosyncratic noise, that is, $a \equiv 0$ and $\beta > 0$.